mysociety/theyworkforyou/INSTALL.md

 * PHP 5.4

-    `short_open_tag` has to be enabled, and PHP must be configured with curl, using the `--with-curl` option.
+    PHP must be configured with curl, using the `--with-curl` option.

 * Apache 1.3.28 or 2.2.23